awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-studio-end-to-end.md

 Amazon SageMaker Studio notebooks are collaborative Jupyter notebooks that are built into Amazon SageMaker Studio\.
 You can launch Studio notebooks without setting up compute instances and file storage, so you can get started fast\.
 You pay only for the resources used when you run the notebooks\.

 You can share notebooks with others in your organization, so that they can easily reproduce your results and collaborate while building models and exploring your data\.
-Dependencies for your notebook are included in the notebooks’ environment settings by default, so sharing is seamless\.
-When you share a notebook, Studio publishes a reproducible snapshot of your notebook environments\.
-It provides your collaborators access to the notebook through a secure URL\.
+By default, metadata for the image that you used with your notebook is included in the notebook's image settings\.
+It provides your colleagues access to the notebook through a secure URL\.
+When they copy and edit the notebook, the same image that you used will be selected by default\.
+If you make any changes to the image \(for example, conda or pip installs\), these are not shared\.

-For more information about Amazon SageMaker Studio notebooks, see [Use Amazon SageMaker Notebooks](notebooks.md)\.
+For more information about Amazon SageMaker Studio notebooks, see [Use Amazon SageMaker Studio Notebooks](notebooks.md)\.

 **To open the notebook**